onsonr/sonr/README.md

-# Sonr Core

-**Sonr Core** is a module for common interfaces used by the following repositories:

-- `sonr-io/highway-sdk`
-- `sonr-io/motor-go`
-- `sonr-io/blockchain`

 ## Description

+Sonr is a platform for developers to build decentralized applications which put user privacy first and foremost.
+It weds decentralized storage technologies such as [IPFS](https://ipfs.io) and [lipp2p](https://libp2p.io) with an intuitive, firebase-like developer experience.

-Sonr is building the most immersive DWeb experience for both Users and Developers alike.
+Sonr's platform aims to be the most immersive and powerful DWeb experience for both Users and Developers alike.
 We believe the best way to onboard the next billion users is to create a cohesive end-to-end platform that’s composable and interoperable with all existing protocols.

 For this we built our Networking layer in [Libp2p](“https://libp2p.io”) and our Layer 1 Blockchain with [Starport](“https://starport.com”).
-Our network comprises of two separate nodes: [Highway](“https://github.com/sonr-io/highway”) and [Motor](“https://github.com/sonr-io/motor”), which each have a specific use case on the network.
+Our network comprises of two separate nodes: [Highway](“https://github.com/sonr-io/sonr/tree/dev/pkg”) and [Motor](“https://github.com/sonr-io/sonr/tree/dev/motor), which each have a specific use case on the network.

+For a more in-depth look at building on the Sonr network, check out our [docs](https://docs.sonr.io).

 ## Getting Started